Apply for a Grant

 - Rainbow Dragon Fund: In 2012, this local giving circle gave grants ranging from $1,400 to $2,500 for activities or projects benefited LGBTQ AAPI individuals, organizations, or communities in the Washington, DC metro area.

-- MASALA Giving Circle: The Mid-Atlantic South Asians Leveraging Assets (MASALA) Giving Circle is one of DC’s newest giving circle.
-It was created to leverage assets and make collective contributions to advance the work of U.S. nonprofit organizations working to empower underserved and disadvantaged South Asian communities in the Mid-Atlantic region.
+- MASALA Giving Circle: In 2014, the Mid-Atlantic South Asians Leveraging Assets (MASALA) Giving Circle continued another year of community giving to local organizations working with underserved and disadvantaged South Asian populations.

 - GoodSearch: This is an easy way to raise funds for your non-profit organizations.
 All you have to do is register with them and let your supporters know about it.
 Here’s how it works: